ianlewis/repo-template-ts/README.md

 locally.
 This is to give a consistent experience when attempting to reproduce pre-submit errors.

-Versioning of formatting and linting tools is done via the `requirements.txt` and `packages.json` where possible.
-This is so that the versions can be maintained and updated via `dependabot`-like tooling.
+Versioning of formatting, linting, and other tools are managed as tool dependencies so they can be more easily maintained.

 `Makefile` targets and linter/formatter config are designed to respect `.gitignore` and not cross `git` submodules boundaries.
 However, you will need